mrmenndev/debloat-android/README.md

 An interactive `powershell` script to uninstall bloatware via `adb`.

+For Mac and Linux user I recommend using [Universal Android Debloater](https://gitlab.com/W1nst0n/universal-android-debloater)

+---

 It can debloat following devices:

 Samsung:

 -   Android 10
 -   Android 11

 Sony TV

 -   Android 09

 If your device is not in the list

 -   create a new debloat file at `.\config`
 -   list all packages you want to be removed
 -   modify the `$bloat_name` value inside `.\debloat.ps1` to the name of your file

 ---